jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

 We did not manage to implement monitoring.
 However, we would like to have monitoring implemented to measure the performance and health of our application over time.
-Monitoring would help us track key metrics such as response times, error rates, and resource utilization.
-However as we work with a DDPM with no guidance we have unsupervised learning, so some metrics such as error rates are more difficult and require some additional thinking, which we did not do in this projct.
+Monitoring would help us track key metrics such as response times, error rates, and resource utilization, enabling us to identify potential issues and optimize the system for better performance.
+However, as we work with a DDPM with no guidance, we are primarily using unsupervised learning, which makes monitoring certain metrics, such as error rates, more challenging.
+These challenges require some additional thinking and effort, which we unfortunately did not allocate time for in this project.

 ## Overall discussion of project